nginxinc/nginx-basics-workshops/docs/labs/logging/custom_access_logs.md

    curl -k https://www2.example.com
    ```

-   **We are using a self-signed certificate and you may safely ignore the security error for this website**
+   **Note:** We are using a self-signed certificate and you may safely ignore the security error for this website

    ![web browser www2.example.com](media/2020-06-29_21-36.png)